awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_1/2-s3-crr/_index.en.md

 #### Verify Replication

+4.1 Click [Amazon S3](https://s3.console.aws.amazon.com/s3/home) to navigate back to the dashboard.

-4.1 Click the link for **backupandrestore-secondary-uibucket-xxxx**.
+4.2 Click the link for **backupandrestore-secondary-uibucket-xxxx**.

 {{< img crr-8.png >}}

-4.2 You should see the replicated objects.
+4.3 You should see the replicated objects.

 {{< img crr-9.png >}}